jacobbierstedt/pyseq/README.md

 ```
 pyseq -h
 ```
-### pyseq bin_reads
+### pyseq bin_reads and build_db
-`bin_reads` builds a minimized kmer database from a set of reference sequences and an associated json that defines the bins.
+`bin_reads` uses an existing database (or builds one) from a set of reference sequences and an associated json that defines the bins.
 It then assigns reads to the bins using weighted kmer counts based on matches between read minimizers and database minimizers.
 The read is classified to the bin with the highest weighted kmer count.

 An example of the json file defining the bins:
 ```json